deksa89/React-Todo-App/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request.

-## License
-This project is licensed under the MIT License.
-See LICENSE for more information.

 ### Create and delete tasks
 ![ezgif com-gif-maker-create-task](https://user-images.githubusercontent.com/89583742/231457562-c9bd0629-ea5d-4e6c-a00d-154a5a4b0bda.gif)